chilcano/mtls-apps-examples/1-greeting-java/README.md

 Once the `client_identity.jks` (private key and public key certificate) has been generated, we must tell the server about which root and intermediate certificates to trust.
 This is done creating a `truststore` containing all those trusted certificates.
 We can get the client certificate extracting it from previously generated `client_identity.jks`.

-3. Extract the client certificate from `client_identity.jks`.
+#### 4. Extract the client certificate from `client_identity.jks`.

+The `client_identity.jks` file containts the key-pair (private and public key) and the public key certificate.
+We need run the below command to get only the publick key certificate.
 ```sh
 $ keytool -v \
         -exportcert \